TERMS & CONDITIONS

 Delivery takes place on the earlier of the time our product passes into your or your agent’s exclusive physical control, when you collect the product or arrange for their collection from us or when ownership of our product has passed to you.

 We reserve the right to deliver any products you order from us by instalment and each instalment is sold to you under a separate contract between you and us.
 Failure by us to deliver any instalment will not entitle you to cancel the balance of your order.
 In the event you are in default of these terms and conditions in respect of any instalment, we may elect to treat your default as a breach in respect of each other instalment.
+Any disputes arising from this clause will be handled in accordance with clause 15 of these terms and conditions.

 We may charge you storage, handling and re-delivery fees if you are unable to take delivery of our product at the time we deliver our product to you.